louisfb01/best_AI_papers_2022/README.md

 [<img src="https://imgur.com/e0g0rNe.png" width="512"/>](https://youtu.be/grwp-ht_ixo)
 * Short read: [eDiffi explained: New SOTA Image Synthesis model!](https://www.louisbouchard.ai/ediffi/)
 * Paper: [eDiffi: Text-to-Image Diffusion Models with an Ensemble of Expert Denoisers](https://arxiv.org/abs/2211.01324)

+👀 **If you'd like to support my work**, you can check to [Sponsor](https://github.com/sponsors/louisfb01) this repository or support me on [Patreon](https://www.patreon.com/whatsai).
+You can also support me by following my favorite [daily AI newsletter](https://www.syntheticmind.io/subscribe?ref=EFowuebnlZ) to get frequent updates on new papers like those!

+Or support me by wearing cool [merch](https://whatsai.myshopify.com/)!

 ## InfiniteNature-Zero: Learning Perpetual View Generation of Natural Scenes from Single Images [28]<a name="28"></a>